Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Method

 \section{Method}

 We are given a demonstration set that includes forward executions of skills and their inverse counterparts, along with their task parameters, where forward and inverse demonstrations are not necessarily matched, and not all counterparts are observed.
 Inverse executions represent executions that induce the opposite state transition in the environment.
 Our aim is to infer and generate inverse executions for novel task parameters by leveraging auxiliary forward demonstrations available for those parameters.
-The executions may or may not be direct reversals of the forward sensorimotor trajectories, depending on the complexity of the task.
-In this section, we first briefly introduce Conditional Neural Processes and Deep Modality Blending Networks, the frameworks on which our system is built.
-We then provide the problem formulation and a general overview of our framework, and finally present the details of our skill training and generalization methods.
+The executions may or may not be direct reversals of the forward SM trajectories, depending on the complexity of the task. \serdaradd{Here, we briefly introduce the background, then outline our problem formulation, framework overview, and skill training and generalization methods.}